Tan-JunWei/CTF-Writeups/content/PicoCTF/Secret of the Polyglot.md

 We notice that the file is supposedly a pdf file.
 However, when we run `file <file-name>`, we realise that the file is a PNG file instead.

-Using the CLI, I opened the PDF file to check whether there is anything inside.
+Using the GUI, I opened the PDF file to check whether there is anything inside.